 The Lens Notes Integration

-The Lens Notes integration allows you to see your Upstream Tech Lens Notes in a special tab in the relevant record and quickly transform those notes into Site Visits or Issues.
-It is available to all customers with a Lens account.
-It also allows you to see these notes in a permanent 'Lens Notes' layer.
-It is a separate feature from the Lens Imagery integration, which allows you to see purchased satellite imagery directly on your record and report maps (instead of as images attached to geography), and which is only available with our Connections Add-on.
+The Lens Notes integration allows you to see your Upstream Tech Lens Notes in a special tab in the relevant record and quickly transform those notes into other work items such as Site Visits or Issues.
+It also allows you to see these notes in a permanent 'Lens Notes' map layer.
+This feature is separate from the Lens Imagery integration, which allows you to see purchased satellite imagery directly on your record and report maps (instead of as images attached to geography), and which is only available with our Connections Add-on.

 This integration previously worked by creating 'Issues' for each Lens Note.
 If you want to utilize the new notes integration, you can switch your account to the new integration by following these instructions.